If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 According to the charging documents, Denali and McIntosh had a similar story when they were first questioned.

 The trio had been driving around, smoking weed, when they decided to go to Thunderbird Falls and take disturbing pictures.
-They were going to take turns duct taping each other up like hostages and taking pictures for fun.
-You know, regular kid stuff.
+They were going to take turns duct taping each other up like hostages, like you do, and taking pictures for fun.
+Regular kid stuff!
 Denali told police that once the tape was put over Cynthia’s mouth “she started to panic.”

 Denali said they took the tape off Cynthia’s mouth to calm her down, but she started to react more and more, threatening to call the police and tell the cops that her two friends had kidnapped and raped her.
 According to Denali, McIntosh started to panic at the sound of these threats so he took the gun that Denali was holding (only brought as a prop for the photos,) and shot Cynthia in the back of the head before Denali could stop him.